Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Scaling up from ERC20 to Uniswap

 \subsection{Concise explanation of Uniswap's design}

+We now give a very concise explanation about Uniswap's basic mechanism, based on which we define the interface specifications.

 Uniswap’s core design is an automatic market maker (AMM) algorithm to allow users holding different ERC20 tokens to form a market, which dynamically and automatically sets prices for these tokens.
 Assuming most users want to maximize their gains from the trades, the prices will reach an equilibrium that represents the fair market prices.
 Uniswap has evolved to version V3 \cite{uniswap-v3-protocol}, with version V4 in development \cite{uniswap-v4-protocol}.
-We study version V2 \cite{uniswap-v2-protocol} because it already contains the essentials in the AMM mechanism, whereas V3's focus is to add a notion of ``concentrated liquidity'' to augment the AMM, and V4's focus is to make Uniswap customizable by developers.
+We study version V2 \cite{uniswap-v2-protocol} because it already contains the essentials in the AMM mechanism, whereas V3's focus is to add a notion of ``concentrated liquidity'' to augment the AMM, and V4's focus is to make Uniswap customizable.

 There are two types of users: \textit{liquidity providers (LPs)} and \textit{traders}.
 LPs create \textit{pairs} (a.k.a. \textit{pools} in V3) as reserves to facilitate trading of two different ERC20 tokens. \autoref{fig:amm} shows a pair for TokenA and TokenB reserves.
 Suppose, at the current moment, the pair holds $x_1$ amount of TokenA and $y_1$ amount of TokenB in reserve.
 This is denoted as a black dot at $(x_1,y_1)$.
 LPs can add or remove amounts of TokenA and TokenB to and from a created pair.
 These operations are \textit{add liquidity} and \textit{remove liquidity}.
 The algorithm requires the amounts to be changed proportionally, as shown by the dashed line $x_2/x_1=y_2/y_1$.
 When an LP adds liquidity to the pair, the system mints an amount of \textit{liquidity token}, not shown in \autoref{fig:amm}, as the reward for contributing to this pair.
 The liquidity token is also an ERC20 token.
 The amount is proportional to the total liquidity contribution.
 Thus, if its amounts before and after are $z_1$ and $z_2$, respectively, then the proportionality $x_2/x_1=y_2/y_1=z_2/z_1$ holds.
 For the reverse direction, when an LP removes liquidity, the system burns the specified amount of liquidity token and transfers the proportional amounts of TokenA and TokenB from the pair back to the LP.
 Again, $x_2/x_1=y_2/y_1=z_2/z_1$ holds.